haiwen/seafile-admin-docs/manual/changelog/server-changelog.md

 Please check our document for how to upgrade to 10.0: <https://manual.seafile.com/upgrade/upgrade_notes_for_10.0.x/>

+### 10.0.1 (2023-04-11)

+* Support generating multiple share links for a file and a folder
+* [fix] Fix a bug in golang file server when zip-downloading a folder in encrypted library
+* [fix] Fix a bug in upgrading script when there is no configuration for Nginx
+* Video player support changing playback speed
+* [fix] Fix a few bugs in notification server

 ### 10.0.0 beta (2023-02-22)

 * Update Python dependencies and support Ubuntu 22.04 and Debian 11